 Preparing a list of questions will help you make the most of your time together.
 For symptoms that may be related to pet allergy, some basic questions to ask your doctor include:

 In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask questions during your appointment.

 The impact of a pollen allergy may be noticeable because the allergy is seasonal.
 For example, you may have more difficulty managing your asthma for a short time during the summer.

-Pet allergy, on the other hand, may be due to something to which you're exposed throughout the year if you have a pet.
+Pet allergy, on the other hand, may be due to a pet that you're exposed to throughout the year.
 Even if you don't have a pet, you may be exposed to pet allergens in other people's homes or that have been transported on people's clothes at work or school.
 Therefore, you may not recognize allergy as a factor possibly complicating your asthma when, in fact, it may be a primary cause.

 What you can do in the meantime

 Your doctor may suspect a pet allergy based on symptoms, an examination of your nose and your answers to his or her questions.
 He or she may use a lighted instrument to look at the condition of the lining of your nose.
 If you have a pet allergy, the lining of the nasal passage may be swollen or appear pale or bluish.